bpawlin1/enivData/README.md

 # Environmental Data Viewer

-This is a full stack app utilizing Java Spring, python, MySQL, Highcharts, and jasperReports.
+This is a full stack app utilizing Java Spring, python, MySQL, Highcharts, Bootstrap, and jasperReports.

 The application is deployed onto a Raspberry Pi using tomcat.